CodeQL documentation

 Recommendation

-Use the functions of the malloc family to dynamically allocate memory on the heap for data that is used across function calls.
+Use the functions of the malloc family, or new, to dynamically allocate memory on the heap for data that is used across function calls.

 Example